reuttaldev/Machine-Learning/README.md

 #### 3. **Model Comparison**
 The following models from sklearn are trained and evaluated using in order to find the one that minimizes the loss function.
 Cross-validation uses negative RMSE as the scoring metric.
-Additionally, I used `GridSearchCV` finds the best hyperparameters for each model.
+Additionally, I used `GridSearchCV` to find the best hyperparameters for each model.

 | Model | Regularization | Parameters Tuned |
 |--------|----------------|------------------|